scperkins/EJEHardenberg.github.io/public/tech-blog/upload-binary-data-play-exif.md

 	val metadata = ImageMetadataReader.readMetadata(bufferedInputStream)

-and then follow the the [general idea the guardian uses] to create a simple String to String Map.
+and then follow the [general idea the guardian uses] to create a simple String to String Map.

 	import scala.collection.JavaConversions._